Shading the eternal flow

 MaRa felt a cold shiver.
 "What are you really?
 How could you stay hidden for so long?"

 The Eternal Flux's shadow changes form, becoming an almost palpable presence.
 "I have always existed as a forgotten part of the cycle.
-While you watched Creation and Destruction, I remained hidden in the depths, waiting for the moment when this cycle would break.
-You have accelerated the process by bringing chaos to order.
-You created an opening and I surfaced.”
+While you watched Creation and Destruction, I remained hidden in the depths, waiting for the moment when this cycle would break apart.
+You accelerated the process by bringing chaos into order.
+You created an opening, and I emerged."

 Costelor took a step forward.
-“So you want to end the cycle?
-Do you want to stop everything still?”
+"So you want to end the cycle?
+You want to stop everything still?"

 "Exactly," replied Shadow, with a calculated coolness.
-“Why should reality be in an endless dance of creation and dissolution?
-What's the point of continuing when everything collapses and is endlessly reborn?
+"Why should reality be in an endless dance of creation and dissolution?
+What good is it to continue when everything collapses and is endlessly reborn?
 I am the final solution.
-Total freezing.
-Time and space, strings and consciousnesses—all will stop.”
+The total freeze.
+Time and space, strings and consciousnesses—all will stop."

 MaRa understood that this entity was far more dangerous than any chaos or anomaly they had encountered thus far.
 "If you end the whole cycle, nothing will evolve.
 Everything will become a void, an eternal stagnation."